-Growth, learn new thing, join groups, reading, change jobs, start new courses, read, listen, try new activities.
+Growth, learning new things, joining groups, reading, changing jobs, starting new courses, reading, listening, try new activities.

-Love and connection, learn to create and love who you are, connecting and loving yourself, those who are good people you are close to, support groups with those who’ve been through similar, helping them through, connecting and helping each other, this also helps with significance and you feel happier helping others and others helping you.
+Love and connection, learn to create and love who you are, connecting and loving yourself, those who are good people you are close to, support groups with those who’ve been through similar, helping them through, connecting and helping each other, this also helps with significance.
+You feel happier helping others and others helping you.

-Narcissistic personality disorder is on a spectrum so not all narcissist go back to their ex’s and some ex’s who’ve worked out what they are, or on the road to being themselves again, will not take the narcissist back, so although we can generalise what the majority of narcissists do, if someone hasn’t triangulated ex’s, that doesn’t mean they are not a narcissist, same as if someone has gone back to an ex, yet doesn’t have all the other traits, they are not a narcissist.
+The narcissist personality disorder is on a spectrum, so not all narcissists go back to their exes, and some exes who’ve worked out what they are, or are on the road to being themselves again, will not take the narcissist back, so although we can generalise what the majority of narcissists do if someone hasn’t triangulated ex’s, that doesn’t mean they are not a narcissist, same as if someone has gone back to an ex, yet doesn’t have all the other traits, they are not a narcissist.

-If you’ve been abused, mental or physical, if they are a narcissist or not, if someone consciously lets you down, hurts you and walks away from you when you need them the most, you need to get out safely and you need to stay out.
-Change one thing at a time and it can change everything for you, step by step, day by day, those little steps you take today will so add up to leaps and bounds into happiness, no one deserves to be treated badly, you can and you will break free onto a much better life for you.
+If you’ve been abused, mental or physical, if they are a narcissist or not, if someone continues to let you down, hurts you and walks away from you when you need them the most, you need to get out safely, and you need to stay out.
+Change one thing at a time, and it can change everything for you, step by step, day by day.
+Those little steps you take today will so add up to leaps and bounds into happiness.
+No one deserves to be mistreated, you can, and you will break free onto a much better life for yourself.